zain3125/payparser_pipeline/README.md

 ├── shared/            # Shared data (images, processed logs) │   ├── downloads/
 │   ├── processed_images.txt
+│   └── tmp/
-│   └── tmp_result.json
+│       └── classified_results.json
 ├── requirements.txt
 └── README.md
 ```

 ---

-## 🛠️ Usage Example
+## 🛠️ Pipeline Logic

-- Place your receipt images in the `shared/downloads/` folder.
+- **Detection:** The DAG detects new images in the `downloads` folder that have not been processed before.
+- **OCR & Classification:** Each new image is processed using OCR.
+The extracted text is classified as either Instapay or Vodafone Cash, and relevant transaction details are parsed.
-- The pipeline will automatically process new images, extract transaction data, and store it in the SQLite database.
+- **Database Insertion:** Parsed transaction data is inserted into the SQLite database.
+- **Duplicate Handling:** Processed images are tracked in `processed_images.txt` to prevent reprocessing.
-- Export results to Excel using the provided tool in `app/save.py`.
+- **Results:** All classified results are saved in `shared/tmp/classified_results.json`.

 ---